-Pycha, A., Cohn, M., and Zellou, G. (2022, in press).
+Pycha, A., Cohn, M., and Zellou, G. (2022).
 Face-masked speech intelligibility: The influence of speaking style, visual information, and background noise.
 Frontiers in Communication.
+PDF

 Cohn, M., Pycha, A., and Zellou, G. (2021).
 Intelligibility of face-masked speech depends on speaking style: Comparing casual, smiled, and clear speech.
 Cognition.

 Press coverage: CBS 58 Morning News, Milwaukee (story), US News & World Report (story), Ladders News (story), WFMY News (story), CBS Television News, Sacramento (story), KBUS Radio, San Francisco, KCBS Radio, Bay Area (story)